Fabrider/fabrider.github.io/BlogPosts/advocacy&techspecifications.md

 Identify who in your own organisation should oversee the project.
 You may need to assign a team, depending on how it will be integrated into your work, but make sure you have one person who is assigned responsibility to make sure everything will run ontime and within budget

-##  Creating a specification document
+##  Creating the specification document

 A specification document will act as the anchor for your tech project.
 It will be critical for clearly articulating your needs to a developer or consultant so that they can give you an estimate of time and budget.
 You should include it as part of a formal process to identify a developer or consultant in a  'request for proposal' call.
 This should illuminate your expectations as much as possible.
 It will need to include: